neuron-vision/shoreshnizer/README.md

 ## Code Usage
-rootenizer.py has a __main__ script to allow testing and viewing results.
-The script also creates html tags for color display of words breakdowns.

 The rootenizer.py file includes a main script that enables testing and viewing of results.
 Additionally, the script generates HTML tags for displaying word breakdowns with color formatting.
 You can refer to the [html example](samples/1.html) to see a demonstration.